-- Agriculture is not without impacts, and a few concerns have been raised in recent years. - Larger farms generate a fair amount of road traffic.
-In addition, farm equipment has become increasingly large, including considerable use of heavy trucks.
+Agriculture is not without impacts, and a few concerns have been raised in recent years.

+- Larger farms generate a fair amount of road traffic.
+In addition, farm equipment has become increasingly large, and heavy trucks are in regular use.
 Residents have, at times, raised concerns about farm traffic on local roads.
 Excessive speeds and noise are among the concerns raised.
 The weight of heavy equipment can also damage town roads. - Runoff of soil, nutrients, and chemicals associated with farming are contributing to water quality concerns in lakes and streams statewide.
 Improved agronomic practices can minimize runoff from fields.
-These approaches require state incentives and enforcement, as towns have little authority. - Farmland conservation is not necessarily a good idea everywhere.
+These approaches require state incentives and enforcement as towns have little authority. - Field mowing practices can endanger ground nesting grassland birds such as bobolinks.
+The Bobolink Project, a program sponsored by the Audubon societies of Vermont, Massachusetts, Connecticut, and New Hampshire, provides guidance on best practices and an economic assistance program to enrolled farmers. - Farmland conservation is not necessarily a good idea everywhere.
 The town wishes to concentrate growth within its villages and growth areas.
-Ensuring that sufficient developable and affordable land exists for future housing growth is an important town goal, and future land conservation for agricultural purposes will not meet the goals of this town plan.
+Ensuring that sufficient developable and affordable land exists for future housing growth is an important town goal.
+Future land conservation for agricultural purposes will not meet the goals of this town plan.
 Village growth areas are best suited to housing and/or businesses growth.
 At present, East Montpelier Village is the only village with defined boundaries.

-- 33 > Goal 9.12: Support a diverse agricultural community. - Action 9.12.1: Consider provisions in the Land Use and Development Regulations that accommodate agricultural enterprises, such as tourism and events, farm stands, sales of value-added products, or recreation. - Action 9.12.2: Ensure that subdivision, access and rights of way preserve the viability of productive farmland.

-- 1 ✓ Action 9.12.3: Showcase local agricultural products at town events. - Goal 9.13: Encourage farming practices that protect wildlife habitat, water quality and soil productivity. - ✓ Action 9.13.1: Ensure land conservation easement includes appropriate stream and roadside buffers to minimize agricultural run-off. - ✓ Action 9.13.2: Encourage productive field cutting schedules to allow young ground nesting birds, such as bobolinks, to leave their nests. - 10 ✓ Action 9.14.1: Coordinate conservation efforts with landowners and conservation 11 organizations to ensure that town goals are met. - ✓ Action 9.14.2: Support farmland conservation that meets town goals through the Conservation Fund.
+- ➤ Goal 9.10: Support a diverse agricultural community. - ✓ Action 9.10.1: Consider provisions in the Land Use and Development Regulations that accommodate agricultural enterprises such as tourism and events, farm stands, sales of value-added products, and recreation. - ✓ Action 9.10.2: Ensure that subdivision, access, and rights-of-way preserve the viability of productive farmland. - ✓ Action 9.10.3: Showcase local agricultural products at town events. - ➤ Goal 9.11: Encourage farming practices that protect wildlife habitat, water quality, and soil productivity. - ✓ Action 9.11.1: Ensure land conservation easement includes appropriate stream and roadside buffers to minimize agricultural run-off. - ✓ Action 9.11.2: Encourage productive field-mowing schedules that protect grassland birds. - ➤ Goal 9.12: Support the conservation of prime and actively-used farmland outside of village and growth areas. - ✓ Action 9.12.1: Coordinate conservation efforts with landowners and conservation organizations to ensure that town goals are met. - ✓ Action 9.12.2: Use the Conservation Fund to support farmland conservation that meets town goals.

-G. SCENIC RESOURCES 1
+G. SCENIC RESOURCES